netdata/netdata/backends/README.md

    destination = [ffff:...:0001]:2003 10.11.12.1:2003
 ```

-   When multiple servers are defined, Netdata will try the next one when the first one fails.
-This allows you to
+   When multiple servers are defined, Netdata will try the next one when the first one fails. **This allows you to
-   load-balance different servers: give your backend servers in different order on each Netdata.
+   load-balance different servers**: In each Netdata instance, specify the Backend servers in a different order.

-   Netdata also ships [`nc-backend.sh`](nc-backend.sh), a script that can be used as a fallback backend to save the
+   Netdata also ships [`nc-backend.sh`](nc-backend.sh), a script that can be **used as a fallback backend** to save the
-   metrics to disk and push them to the time-series database when it becomes available again.
+   metrics to disk and push them to the time-series database when it becomes available again**.
 It can also be used to
    monitor / trace / debug the metrics Netdata generates.

    For kinesis backend `destination` should be set to an AWS region (for example, `us-east-1`).